lindakatcodes/thisDot-ghUserSearch/readme.md

 - Testing!
 I'd love to add some tests to help ensure things are working as expected.
 - I'd love to create a dark mode version and a toggle to switch between the two.
+- I wanted to add a keyboard shortcut to go to the search bar, but wasn't having any luck getting it working.
+I think that would be a nice touch to add, if I can figure out how Vue handles those events.
 - I'm still not super impressed with the `userCard` design.
 It still feels like it's too big, though it does need to hold a decent bit of information.
 Still, something feels a little off about them.
 - The scope of this project would make it a great candidate for learning!
 I'd like to make a REST version and also make a version using React.
 Then maybe I could have a way to switch between different versions or use the process to write some blog posts on what's different and what's similar between the options.